in

 Creating a Native Garden

-Design a garden with native plants that are adapted to the local climate and require minimal maintenance.
-Native plants promote biodiversity, attract beneficial insects, and reduce the need for excessive watering and chemical pesticides.
+Create a garden with native plants that fit your local climate.
+Native plants are good for biodiversity, attract insects, and need less water and chemicals.

 Collecting Rainwater